MOUNTAINS OF THE COSTA BLANCA

 Self-Guided Cycling Holiday

-On this tour you will ride the best climbs in the region, including Port de Tudons, Confrides, Coll de Rates and Xorret de Catí.
-You will also cycle through the vineyards and forests of the Mariola Natural Park, and pass through charming historic villages where you can stop for a coffee in the plaza and look around the various castles and ancient sites.
+On this tour you will ride the most picturesque routes in the region.
+You will ascend spectacular climbs, cross the vineyards and forests of the Mariola Natural Park, and pass through charming historic villages where you can stop for a coffee in the plaza, and visit various castles and ancient sites.

 This is a multi-center holiday, so that you won't be riding the same roads multiple times, and you will get to experience more of this great region.
-The routes are designed to be flexible with at least two options each day, that you can choose depending on how your legs feel.
+The routes are designed to be flexible with at least two options each day, so you can choose how far to ride depending on how your legs feel.

 Below you can find a detailed itinerary, and click on the tabs to see more highlights, as well as all the practical information about the holiday.

-Day 2 - Port d'Ebo & Coll de Rates
+Day 2 - Port de Tudons & Castell de Guadalest

 Both of these climbs are a lot of fun to ride, with steady gradients of around 5-6% allowing you to spin along and enjoy the scenery.
 Or, if you prefer, you can turn a big gear and go hard, trying to keep up with the professionals that you commonly see here!